catalys1/elusive-images-fgvc/README.md

 To standardize comparison, we use models pretrained on ImageNet-1k with supervised learning.

-**ResNet-50**: we use the weights available from `torchvision` as `IMAGENET1K_V2`, we we found to give more stable performance than the default weights from `timm`.
+**ResNet-50**: we use the weights available from `torchvision` as `IMAGENET1K_V2`, which we found to give more stable performance than the default weights from `timm`.

 **ViT**: We use the weights available from `timm` as `vit_base_patch16_224.augreg_in1k`.